ilias404/HTB-Sherlocks/BFT/README.md

 # Task 4: Analyze the $Created0x30 timestamp for the previously identified file.
 When was this file created on disk?

+> The $Created0x30 column represents the creation timestamp stored in the $FILE_NAME (0x30) attribute.

 From the $Created0x30 column, we can find the exact timestamp.
 (Previous screenshot)

 Ans: `2024-02-13 16:38:39`